 Does research support BruiseMender?

-The chief herb in the formula, San Qi, enhances repair of tissue damage by inhibiting platelet adhesion and aggregation, and preventing thrombosis and improving microcirculation.
-Moreover, its therapeutic effect in this study is better than that of aspirin.1
+The chief herb in the formula, San Qi, enhances repair of tissue damage by inhibiting platelet adhesion and aggregation, and preventing thrombosis and improving microcirculation.1

 Wang J. et al., Effect of Radix notoginseng saponins on platelet activating molecule expression and aggregation in patients with blood hyperviscosity syndrome.
 Zhongguo Zhong Xi Yi Jie He Za Zhi.
 2004 Apr;24(4):312-6.